Tensor constructors (spec layer) #

 Build a vector tensor from an array.

-We require an explicit proof that the target length matches the array size.
-This keeps the spec construction honest and makes mismatches obvious at call sites.
+The caller provides an explicit proof that the target length matches the array size, so mismatches are visible at call sites.

 Instances For